 Clearly there is some limit to the interval of time over which you can

 sensibly interpolate or extrapolate gains.
-If the gap between the phase calibrator
+If the gap between the secondary

 observations is too large, then the interpolation of the gain solutions may